Jamnagar Gujarat, India Travel Guide

 Khijadiya Bird Sanctuary (on Jamnagar's outskirts) provides an excellent few hours for bird watching, especially during winter.

-Coastal drives toward Dwarka offer lovely views of the Arabian Sea, with glimpses of local villages.
+Coastal drives toward Dwarka offer lovely views of the Arabian Sea, with quick looks at local villages.

-Venture beyond Jamnagar to deepen your cultural understanding at historical and spiritual landmarks.
+Venture beyond Jamnagar to broaden your cultural understanding at historical and spiritual landmarks.

 Explore the rich history focused on the Dwarkadhish Temple and the Rukmini Devi Temple.